-Generally, if the search term has orders, CTR higher than 0.50% and a profitable ACoS it is ready to include it as a keyword in the Money campaign.
+Generally, if the search term has CTR higher than 0.50% and a profitable ACoS it is ready to include it as a keyword in the Money campaign.

 We will optimize the money campaign by increasing the bid for keywords in order to test higher bids that may result in higher visibility and may result in a higher number of orders.
-First search on Amazon to see whether or not your ad is showing up in the highest positions.
+The first search on Amazon to see whether or not your ad is showing up in the highest positions.
 We recommend increasing the bid for the profitable keyword if your ad is showing in the middle or lower half of the first page or even second page.
 The action is to higher the bid for 0.10$ each week and tracking the results until your ad is consistently showing on the top positions.

-If the search term has no orders, 500+ impressions and a CTR lower than 0.60%, add it to Negative exact match keyword list
+If the search term has no orders, 500+ impressions, and a CTR lower than 0.60%, add it to Negative exact match keyword list

 How do you pay for PPC?

 When advertising on Amazon, the only cost is the cost per click, no additional fees or impression costs.
 The total charges for the month can be found in the Selling Fees section of the seller invoice.
 By default, the advertising fees are deducted from the selling account balance.
 If the seller account balance does not have sufficient funds to cover the advertising cost, the remaining sum will be charged to the credit card that was used to register for Selling on Amazon.

 There is also an option to change payments from deducting to a credit card.
 They use a “credit limit ladder” charging system.
 Each time you reach your current credit limit you get charged and your credit limit increases one level in the credit ladder.
 It starts with $50, then $150, $200, $350, and finally to $500.
 Whenever you reach a new limit, you can get charged more than once a month, otherwise, you are charged once a month.